 Chapter 13 Bankruptcy

-Also referred to as a wage-earner’s plan, Chapter 13 bankruptcy is an option for those who make too much money to file under Chapter 7 or for those who may be required to liquidate assets under Chapter 7.
-This Chapter allows individuals and businesses to develop a debt repayment plan.
+Also referred to as a wage-earner’s plan, Chapter 13 bankruptcy is an option for those who make too much money to file under Chapter 7.
+Individual and business filers with a regular income stream can reorganize their debt and create a subsequent payment plan.

 Lincolnton Bankruptcy Lawyer Near Me 828.286.3866